September 11, 2017 ESSA Update #9 Letter

 To help ensure equity for private school children, teachers, and other educational personnel, the State educational agency has designated Education Programs Consultant Sylvia Hanna as the Equitable Services Ombudsman to monitor and enforce the requirements of the Elementary and Secondary Education Act (ESEA) as amended by the ESSA Section 1117 - Participation of Children Enrolled in Private Schools, and Section 8501 - Participation by Private School Children and Teachers (under Uniform Provisions Subpart 1, Private Schools), as of July 2017.

 The Equitable Services Ombudsman’s new Web page provides the purpose of the Ombudsman and available resources pursuant to Title I, Part A and Title VIII.
-The CDE Equitable Services Ombudsman Web page is available at http://www.cde.ca.gov/sp/sw/t1/ombudsmaneqservices.asp.
+It can be viewed at http://www.cde.ca.gov/sp/sw/t1/ombudsmaneqservices.asp

 In addition, the Equitable Services Ombudsman Frequently Asked Questions (FAQs) are intended to help local educational agencies (LEAs) and other stakeholders understand the statutory requirements for statewide equitable services for eligible students attending nonprofit private elementary and secondary schools under Title I, Part A of the ESEA, as amended by the ESSA.
 The new Equitable Services Ombudsman FAQs are available at http://www.cde.ca.gov/sp/sw/t1/ombudsmanfaq.asp.